Financial Responsibility Standards Requiring a Letter of Credit

 Funds from a letter of credit may be drawn in part or whole by the Department to reimburse the Department for student refunds, loan cancellation costs, and may be used with the institution’s agreement to cover the expense of teach-outs when an institution closes.
 LOC funds may also be used to pay institutional liabilities owed to the Department.

 Additional information about Letter of Credit requirements is available in the FSA Handbook.

 - Letters of Credit Requested from Institutions in Award Year 2015

 - Letters of Credit Requested from Institutions in Award Years 2013 and 2014

 An Award Year covers the period of July 1 through June 30 and tracks the school year for which financial aid is used to fund a student’s education.

 Tab 3 in the spreadsheet linked above provide descriptions of the data fields and common definitions for the reasons why an institution was required to remit a LOC to the Department.

-Please note that this list shows the LOCs requested by the Department for Award Years 2013 and 2014, and does not indicate whether these institutions are currently required to provide a LOC to the Department.
-LOCs requested from institutions throughout Award Year 2015 will be posted by the summer of 2017.
+Please note that these lists disclose the LOCs requested by the Department for Award Years 2013, 2014 and 2015 and do not indicate whether these institutions are currently required to provide a LOC to the Department.
+LOCs requested from institutions throughout Award Year 2016 will be posted by the summer of 2018.